 How can you tell whether a video is successful?

 This is critical to the steps we elaborated on in the section above.
-You will need to define certain thresholds to the way you hope and want your videos to perform.
+You will need to define certain benchmarks and goals regarding your videos’ desired performance.

 Here are a few key factors you should be paying close attention to:

 - Views (the number of times people click on a video – different platforms have different viewing durations that count as views).
 To get a view on YouTube, viewers must watch for at least 30 seconds.

 - Play rates (divide impressions by views).
 For example, a video with 5,000 impressions and 500 views, would have a play rate of 10%.

 - View length (the amount of time a viewer watched).

 - Drop-off viewing rates at half, three-quarters, and end of video

 - Engagement rate (the number of people still watching at point x divided by the viewers who started watching).